This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Dangers of Releasing Pet Snakes Into The Wild

-When you release a pet snake into the wild, you’re both endangering its life and the balance of local ecosystems.
+When you release a pet snake into the wild, you’re threatening local ecosystems with potential invasive species and disease transmission.

 Risk of Introducing Diseases and Pests